debops/debops/docs/ansible/roles/docker_service/defaults-detailed.rst

 ``env``
   Optional, dictionary.
 Environment variables passed to the container.
   Keys are variable names, values are strings.
+Sensitive values such as passwords can be auto-generated using the ``lookup("password", secret + "/docker_service/<name>/...")`` pattern -- the :ref:`debops.secret` role is imported automatically to provide the ``secret`` variable.

 ``memory``
   Optional, string.
 Memory limit for the container (e.g. ``512m``, ``1g``).